defiads/defiads/README.md

 4. you may withdraw your coins from the defiads node's wallet after the advertizement expires

 ## Release notes

+0.2.2 do not ban peers that are slow to answer, just disconnect

 0.2.0 use published crates and remove local dependencies.

 <b>Not backward compatible change to the wallet and header files.</b>
 * withdraw your testnet coins from 0.1.0 if you care them
 * delete all database files in $HOME/.defiads/testnet